Aoibhinn/portfolio_2/README.md

  * #### Wireframes

 To make my wireframes I have used balsamiq.
 I have done one for each page and did a design for larger screens and smaller screens to show how the site will be responsive to screen size and change accordingly.
 The links to each one are below.<br>
- **__For easier viewing I would recommend clicking the dowload button above the wireframe image as they appear much larger when viewed directly through github__**

 ![home_wireframe](assets/images/home_wireframe.png)
 ![css_q_wireframe](assets/images/css_q_wireframe.png)
 ![HTML_q_wireframe](assets/images/html_q_wireframe.png)